ckurau/naive-mean-reversion/README-nmr.md

 - V33b-d confirmed the pattern from V32f: regime sizing (VIX 80%) and position count improvements don't stack.
 Adding V32d controls to 50 positions gave V32d-level equity ($2,119k) with V33b-level drawdown (−47%) — worse than either alone
 - Close-based time stops (V33a) were identified as a potential improvement but were already implemented in the existing code — exits use row["Close"] on the day days_held >= hold_days
 - The Sharpe/equity tradeoff: for a taxable account with long horizon, V33d's +$670k equity over V32e outweighs the Sharpe drop from 0.73 → 0.68

+**Key findings from V34 series:**
+- V34a: partial loss trimming destroyed Tier 1 win rate (70.1% → 52.3%) and cost −$926k equity vs V33d.
+The positions trimmed at day 4 were disproportionately those about to bounce.
+The apparent PF improvement (1.06 → 1.81) was a measurement artifact from excluding partial loss trades from the denominator
+- V34b: raising the Tier 1 target to 3% on top of V34a had negligible effect (−$26k vs V34a).
+With Tier 1 already broken by the partial loss exit, the higher target had nothing to fire on
+- **Conclusion: the exit side of this strategy is fully optimised.
+The avg loss of −3.63% is not fixable without destroying win rate.
+Do not retry mid-trade loss trimming in any form.**

 ---